-In order to study the long term evolution of the trees, we introduce the multistep survival ratio at time t as where only those connections that have persisted for the whole time period without any interruptions are taken into account.
+In order to study the long term evolution of the trees, we introduce the multi-step survival ratio at time t as where only those connections that have persisted for the whole time period without any interruptions are taken into account.
 According to this formula, when a bond between two companies breaks even once in k steps and then reappears, it is not counted as a survived connection.
 It is found that many connections in the asset trees evaporate quite rapidly in the early time horizon.
 However, this rate decreases significantly with time, and even after several years there are some connections that are left intact.
-This indicates that some companies remain closely bonded for times longer than a decade.
-The behavior of the multi-step survival ratio for three different values of window width (2, 4, and 6 yr) is shown in Fig. 8, together with the associated fits.
+This indicates that some companies remain closely bonded for times longer that a decade.
+The behavior of the multi-step survival ratio for three different values of window width (2,4 and 6 years) is shown in Figure 8, together with the associated fits.

-$$\sigma(t,k) = \frac{1}{N-1} |E(t) \cap E(t-1) \cdots E(t-k+1) \cap E(t-k)|,$$ (11)
+$$\sigma(t,k) = \frac{1}{N-1} |E(t) \cap E(t-1)...E(t-k+1) \cap E(t-k)|,$$ (11)

 In this figure the horizontal axis can be divided into two regions.
-Within the first region, decaying of connections is faster than exponential, and takes place at different rates for different values of the window width.
-Later, within the second region, when most connections have decayed and only some 20%-30% remain (for the shown values of T), there is a crossover to power law behavior.
-The exponents obtained for the window widths of T=500, T=1000, and T=1500, in days, are -1.15, -1.19, and -1.17, respectively, and so remains the same within error margins.
+Within the first region, decaying of connections is roughly exponential, and takes place at different rates for different values of the window width.
+Later, within the second region, when most connections have decayed and only some 20%-30% remain (for the shown values of T), there is a cross-over to power law behavior.
+The exponents obtained for the window widths of T = 500, T = 1000 and T = 1500 are -1.15, -1.19 and -1.17, respectively.
 Thus, interestingly, the power law decay in the second region seems independent of the window width.